🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 The question bank is stored securely.

-But there is no single final paper file
+But there is no single final assembled paper file.

 The exam authority approves:

-They do not approve one fixed final paper
+They do not approve one fixed final assembled paper.

 At the official exam time, the resolver checks: